ably-labs/models/docs/concepts/concepts.md

   cancel();
 }
 ```

-Other times, you may wish to reject a mutation asynchronously to the lifetime of the backend request made from your mutation function.
-In this case, it is useful to emit an explicit rejection event from your backend.
-You can do this by including an `x-ably-models-reject` header on the confirmation event.
-The Models SDK will automatically treat confirmations with this header set as a rejection and rollback any corresponding optimistic events.
+When an optimistic event is cancelled, or an explicit rejection event is received, the Models SDK will automatically rollback any corresponding optimistic events.